Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Geometry of and

 \subsection{Stable basis}

-Another basis that would be pretty useful for us is the stable basis of Maulik-Okounkov \cite{MOk12}.
+Another basis that would be pretty useful for us is the stable basis of Maulik--Okounkov \cite{MOk12}.
 It can be defined in the broader generality of symplectic resolutions.
 We will only treat it in our case of cyclic quiver varieties.
 First let's introduce the notion of Steinberg correspondence.

 Let $X$ and $Y$ be (possibly non-compact) holomorphic symplectic varieties with symplectic forms $\omega_X$ and $\omega_Y$.
 Let $\omega_X-\omega_Y$ be the natural symplectic structure on the product $X\times Y$.
 Let $L\subset X\times Y$ be a cycle.